 Christmas is right around the corner.
 Can you believe it?

 Even if you’ve waited until the last minute to wrap up your shopping, you don’t have to overspend.
-Money Talks News founder Stacy Johnson has some valuable tips that will keep you from going overboard and spending more than you know you can afford.
-Watch the video below and continue reading for more information that can help you stay within your holiday budget plan.
+Money Talks News founder Stacy Johnson has some valuable tips that will keep you from going overboard and spending more than you can afford.
+Watch the video below and continue reading for more information that can help you stay within your holiday budget.

 Since you’re down to the wire, now is not the time to splurge on Christmas gifts because, for many items, the best holiday prices have come and gone.

-Instead, narrow down your list to include only those individuals you definitely expect to receive a gift from.
+Instead, narrow your list to include only those individuals you definitely to give a gift.
 It may be very tempting to pick up an adorable doll for the neighbor’s toddler or a gift card for your favorite co-worker, but doing so can quickly cause your spending to spiral out of control, leaving a limited budget for those who matter most or, even worse, a substantial amount of newly acquired credit card debt.

-And sorry to break it to you, but it is best if you leave those appealing items that you would love to have for yourself on the shelf for now.
-Remember that you’re trying to save money.
+And, sorry to break it to you, but it is best if you leave on the shelf all of those items you would love to have for yourself.
+Remember, you’re trying to save money.

 2. Set a time limit

-Once you have the final list in hand, determine a reasonable amount of time that will be required to pick up gifts for everyone on your list.
+Once you have the final list in hand, determine a reasonable amount of time to pick up those gifts.
 Once you begin shopping, set an alarm on your phone or other electronic device and refer to it frequently to keep you on track.